YUMI Legacy

 • Windows To Go

-• Boot and Run Windows 11 from VHD on USB
+• Boot and run Windows 11 from VHD on USB

-• Try an Unlisted ISO (SYSLINUX)
+• Try an Unlisted ISO (Syslinux)

-• (GRUB)
+• Try an Unlisted ISO (GRUB)

-• (GRUB Run from RAM)
+• Try an Unlisted ISO (GRUB Run from RAM)

 Frequently Asked Questions (FAQ)